grycap/cobeats/README.md

 ## Basic execution example

 For basic execution run ./bin/run_compare.sh with options.
-Fires is algorithm used and second is load type
+First parameter is algorithm used and second one is load type.

-Using help in ./run_compare shell, you can see all options
+Using help in ./run_compare shell without option  you can see all posible options.

 ```
 ./run_compare.sh Option Load
 option: